hashicorp/terraform-website/content/source/docs/enterprise/run/states.html.md

 - If the plan succeeded and doesn't require any changes (since it already matches the current infrastructure state), TFE skips to completion (**No Changes** state).
 - If the plan succeeded and requires changes:
     - If [Sentinel policies][] are enabled, TFE proceeds automatically to the policy check stage.
-    - If there are no Sentinel policies and auto-apply is enabled on the workspace, TFE proceeds automatically to the apply stage.
+    - If there are no Sentinel policies and the plan can be auto-applied, TFE proceeds automatically to the apply stage.
+(Plans can be auto-applied if the auto-apply setting is enabled on the workspace, the plan is not a destroy plan, and the plan was not queued by a user without write permissions.)
-    - If there are no Sentinel policies and auto-apply is disabled, TFE pauses in the **Needs Confirmation** state until a user with write access to the workspace takes action.
+    - If there are no Sentinel policies and the plan can't be auto-applied, TFE pauses in the **Needs Confirmation** state until a user with write access to the workspace takes action.
 The run proceeds to the apply stage if they approve the apply, or skips to completion (**Discarded** state) if they reject the apply.

 ## 3. The Policy Check Stage